swiftlang/swift-evolution/proposals/NNNN-literal-syntax-protocols.md

 ## Proposed solution

-This proposal addresses both problems by introducing a `Syntax` "namespace" and moving the `*LiteralConvertible` protocols into that "namespace" while also renaming them.
+This proposal addresses both problems by renaming the protocols to `ExpressibleAs*Literal`.
 The proposal **does not** make any changes to the requirements of the protocols.

 ## Detailed design

-All of the `*LiteralConvertible` protocols will receive new `*Literal` names inside a `Syntax` namespace.
+All of the `*LiteralConvertible` protocols will receive new `ExpressibleAs*Literal` names.

 This namespace will initially be implemented using a case-less `enum`, but this detail may change in the future if submodules or namespaces are added to Swift.
 Swift does not currently allow protocols to be declared inside the scope of a type.
 In order to work around this limitation the protocols themselves will be declared using underscore-prefixed names internal to the standard library.
 Typealiases inside the `Syntax` enum will declare the names intended to be visible to user code.